pcfreak30/skyd/modules/transactionpool/README.md

 Eviction in the repeat broadcast filter is tricky because an eviction strategy needs to consider how likely a transaction is to still be held by a peer, who may or may not be following similar eviction strategies.
-The current eviction strategy is simple and likely sufficient, however it is unlikely to be optimal.

 ##### Inbound Complexities
  - `callBroadcastTransactionSet` can be used to send transactions to peers.